juj/emgc/README.md

 ## 📚 The Hidden Stack Problem

-In WebAssembly, the program callstack is not introspectable by user code.
-This prevents a garbage collector from finding pointers on the stack.
-For more details, check the previous [Stack Scanning](#-stack-scanning) section above.
+In WebAssembly, the callstack of the VM executing the code is not introspectable by user code.
+This prevents a garbage collector from finding pointers in function local variables in a straightforward manner.
+For more details and resolutions, check the previous [Stack Scanning](#-stack-scanning) section above.

 There is a proposed solution to this issue in [WebAssembly/design#1459](https://github.com/WebAssembly/design/issues/1459)